everdrone/libsnd/README.md

 > Digital Signal Processing Library and Audio Toolbox for the Modern Synthesist.

+## Attention
+This library is still under development!
+Currently looking for contributors / enthusiasts, if you have an idea, found a bug or have and amazing new feature you want to add, feel free to clone, edit and push.

 ## Install

-Download the latest [stable release](https://github.com/everdrone/libsnd/releases/tag/v0.0.4) and `cd` into it.
+Download the latest [release](https://github.com/everdrone/libsnd/releases/tag/v0.0.4) and `cd` into it.

 ```bash
 ./configure